aergoio/hashtabledb/README.md

 # HashTableDB

-A high-performance embedded key-value database with a radix trie index structure
+A high-performance embedded key-value database with a hash-table tree index structure

 ## Overview

 HashTableDB is a persistent key-value store designed for high performance and reliability.
-It uses a combination of append-only logging for data storage and a radix trie for indexing.
+It uses a combination of append-only logging for data storage and a hash-table tree for indexing.

 ## Features

 - **Append-only log file**: Data is written sequentially for optimal write performance
-- **Radix trie indexing**: Fast key lookups with O(k) complexity where k is key length
+- **Hash-table tree indexing**: Fast key lookups with O(1) average complexity
 - **ACID transactions**: Support for atomic operations with commit/rollback
 - **Write-Ahead Logging (WAL)**: Ensures durability and crash recovery
 - **Configurable write modes**: Balance between performance and durability